Goda’s Slave – Chapter 27: Goda’s Snake

 Those eyes, those eyes.

-They were so burned into Kanna’s mind that when she snapped back into her own body, she let out a loud gasp that echoed through the emptiness.
+They were so burned into Kanna’s mind that when she snapped back into her own body, she let out a gasp that echoed through the emptiness.

 * * *

-I’m a killer!
-I’m a killer!”
+I killed her!
+I killed her!”
 Her mind was churning with a hundred thoughts, a hundred snakes.

-But the sun had begun to blossom in earnest, and the early rays leaked in through the crook of Kanna’s arm.
 She lifted her head.
-She sniffled and wiped her mouth with the back of her hand without the barest sense of decorum.
-She looked at Goda just in time to see the giant serpent diving into the ground and disappearing below the crust of the Earth, as if to escape from the light.
-The other snakes had also gone, but Kanna knew by now that they still vibrated beneath the surface, that she had merely fallen back into a state where she could not see them anymore.
+She wiped her mouth with the back of her hand without the barest sense of decorum.
+She looked at Goda just in time to see a huge serpent diving into the ground and disappearing below the crust of the Earth, as if to escape from the light.
+The other snakes had also gone, but Kanna knew by now that they still vibrated beneath the surface, that she had merely fallen back into a state where she could not see them directly.

 Instead, she could see Goda’s wide, black eyes.
 The giant stared at her with shock, with breaths that came quickly and seemed to jerk her whole body, to make her muscles tighten and writhe like the forms of the snakes.
+Her chest heaved with effort when a rasp finally emerged from her throat:

-How did you do that?”
+“How did you do that?”

 Onto Chapter 28 >>